 8. Find and Get Rid of the Dirt

 Dogs love to play.
 Usually, they will play outside and bring in the mud with them.
 This mud will eventually turn into dirt, which soaks into your carpet.
-Use a lifting agent powder to pull the dirt out of the fibers in your carpet.
+Use a lifting agent powder to pull the dirt out of the fibers in your carpet and get rid of the pet odor.

 Also, try to stop dirt from entering past your doorway by using an absorbent doggy doormat.